-[121] I am also not persuaded that long-term care homes would risk patient and staff safety by refusing to share information and obtain assistance from the Community Partners in an outbreak situation because they are concerned about information being disclosed through freedom of information legislation.
+[114] I am also not persuaded that long-term care homes would risk patient and staff safety by refusing to share information and obtain assistance from community partners in an outbreak situation because they are concerned about information being disclosed through freedom of information legislation.

-[122] In any event, as the law firm pointed out in its representations, long-term care home operators must advise on any urgent or critical issues that have an impact to their operations, and any inaction or failures to report issues are offences under their governing legislation.
-I understand the law firm to be saying that the LTC Home, and other long-term care home operators, do not have the option not to communicate with the Ministry of Long-Term Care or other authorities designated in the relevant legislation about outbreak management matters.
+[115] Furthermore, OHH alleges in its representations that long-term care home operators are legally obliged to advise on any urgent or critical issues that have an impact to their operations, and any inaction or failures to report issues are offences under their governing legislation.51 I understand OHH to be saying that the LTC Home, and other long-term care home operators, do not have the option not to communicate with the Ministry of Long-Term Care or other authorities designated in the relevant legislation about outbreak management matters.

-[123] Once again, I note that the LTC Home was provided with a copy of the law firm's representations and offered an opportunity to make representations in response to its claim that the LTC Home has a duty to communicate about these matters.
+[116] Once again, I note that the LTC Home was provided with a copy of OHH's representations and offered an opportunity to make representations in response to its claim that the LTC Home has a legal duty to communicate about these matters.
 The LTC Home declined to provide any response on this issue.
-Absent any additional information from the LTC Home, I am inclined to agree with the law firm that the LTC Home has an obligation to communicate about outbreak-related matters and that the chilling effect described by the LTC Home is not likely to occur.
+Absent any additional information from the LTC Home, I agree with OHH that the chilling effect described by the LTC Home is not likely to occur.